 Josephus F: Translation and Commentary.
 Vol. 10, Against Apion. edited by Steve Mason; translation and commentary by John M. G. Barclay, 2007).

-Lasine S (1987) Solomon, Daniel, and the detective story: the social function of a literary genre.
+Lasine S (1987) Solomon, Daniel, and the Detective Story: the Social Function of a Literary Genre.
 Hebrew Annual Review 11: 247–66.

-Lasine S (1989) The riddle of Solomon’s judgment and the riddle of human nature in the Hebrew Bible.
+Lasine S (1989) The Riddle of Solomon’s Judgment and the Riddle of Human Nature in the Hebrew Bible.
 Journal for the Study of the Old Testament 45:61–86.

 Lassner J (1994) Demonizing the Queen of Sheba: Boundaries of Gender and Culture in Postbiblical Judaism and Medieval Islam.
 Chicago and London: University of Chicago, 334–35.